vladak/fusebox/README.md

     ~/Downloads/adafruit-circuitpython-adafruit_feather_esp32_v2-en_US-8.0.2.bin
 ```

-Since switching to ESP32 V2, web based workflow has to be used, which means the process of
-copying the Python files and Adafruit CircuitPython bundle libraries has to be done by hand,
-using the web uploader, [until `circup` supports the web based workflow](https://github.com/adafruit/circup/issues/156).

 The web workflow for this case is actually a boon, since going into the fusebox cabinet
 in order to change the code would be undesirable and potentially dangerous.